Your Rights: Defects, Repairs, and Lawsuits

 Step One: Check for Recalls

-If a defect is discovered in the design or manufacture of an automobile that affects that vehicle's safety, then the vehicle may be recalled by the manufacturer or by the National Highway Traffic Safety Administration (NHTSA).
-This means that owners of recalled vehicles are entitled to bring their cars into dealerships and get the defective parts repaired or replaced free of charge.
+If a defect is discovered in the design or manufacture of an automobile and that defect affects the safety of the vehicle, then the vehicle may be recalled by the manufacturer or by the National Highway Traffic Safety Administration (NHTSA).
+It's important to note that owners of recalled vehicles are entitled to bring their cars into dealerships and get the defective parts repaired or replaced free of charge.

 Dealerships are required to notify owners of recalls in a handful of states, and many manufacturers choose to notify consumers even in states where it is not required.
 However, many car owners never receive notice of pending recalls.
 These owners must rely on the NHTSA, which keeps track of all pending recalls on its website.